research-ag/stream/README.md

 * `sendChunk` to send chunk to the receiver side.
 * additional helper functions are provided.

-`StreamReceiver` requires such argements as:
+`StreamReceiver` requires such arguments as:

-* `startPos` is starting length.
+* `startPos` is the starting length.
-* `timeout` is maximum time between onChunk calls.
+* `timeout` is the maximum time between onChunk calls.
 Default time period is infinite.
-* `itemCallback` function to be called on each received item.
+* `itemCallback` is the function to be called on each received item.

 Method `onChunk` should be called when receiving chunk from another canister.